peteroupc/CBOR/docs/PeterO.BigInteger.md

 Converts a string to an arbitrary-precision integer.
 The string portion can begin with a minus sign ('-') to indicate that it's negative.

+The following example (C#) converts a number in the orm of a hex string to a big integer.    public static BigInteger HexToBigInteger(string hexString) {
+      // Parse the hexadecimal string as a big integer.
+Will
+      // throw a FormatException if the parsing fails var bigInteger = BigInteger.fromRadixString(hexString, 16);
+      // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) {
+        throw new FormatException("negative hex string");
+      }
+      return bigInteger;
+    }

 <b>Parameters:</b>

  * <i>str</i>: A string object.